 - 6.1.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.1.2 Benton Park School recognises that the only purpose of confidentiality in this respect is to benefit the child.
-Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation / report of abuse, and must refer any cause for concerns immediately to a Designated Officer. - 6.1.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 13), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section - 6.1.4), information sharing (see section 6.2) and working with parents (see section 6.3). - 6.1.5 Benton Park School's confidentiality policy for sharing reports of pregnancy by students is to support the student concerned by, in the first instance clarifying the validity of the report.
+Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation / report of abuse, and must refer any cause for concerns immediately to a Designated Officer. - 6.1.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 13), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section - 11.1.1 The school's processes for conducting online searches for shortlisted candidates as part of due diligence checks, is clearly outlined in the information for applicants on the recruitment section of the website in the Recruitment policy and school policies statement documents. - 11.1.2 Copies of documents used to verify the successful candidate's identity, right to work and required qualifications will be retained in their personnel file. - 6.1.4), information sharing (see section 6.2) and working with parents (see section 6.3). - 6.1.5 Benton Park School's confidentiality policy for sharing reports of pregnancy by students is to support the student concerned by, in the first instance clarifying the validity of the report.
 In the event a student is confirmed to be pregnant school will encourage the student to tell parents/carers unless to do so would place the student at risk of harm.
 Where a student is seeking appropriate medical advice and treatment and is deemed by medical professionals to have the capacity to make decisions about their own medical treatment we will not override their own wishes and feeling regarding confidentiality and inform parents / carers unless to do so would place the child at risk of harm.
 Additional support may also be offered to keep the student safe at the time or in the future dependant on the context of the circumstances leading to the report, whether or not pregnancy is confirmed.